Church of Norway: State and church

-Until 2012 the constitutional head of the church was the King of Norway, who is obliged to profess himself a Lutheran.
+Until 2012, the constitutional head of the church was the King of Norway, who is still obliged to profess himself a Lutheran.
 After the constitutional amendment of 21 May 2012, the church is self-governed with regard to doctrinal issues and appointment of clergy.

 The Church of Norway was subject to legislation, including its budgets, passed by the Storting, and its central administrative functions were carried out by the Royal Ministry of Government Administration, Reform and Church Affairs until 2017.
 Bishops and priests were civil servants also after the 2012 constitutional reform.
 Each parish has an autonomous administration.
 The state itself does not administer church buildings; buildings and adjacent land instead belong to the parish as an independent public institution.
 The Minister of Church Affairs, Trond Giske, was responsible for proposing the 2012 amendments, explaining that "the state church is retained".

 An act approved in 2016 created the Church of Norway as an independent legal entity, effective from 1 January 2017.

 Structure

-The church has an episcopal-synodal structure, with 1,284 parishes, 106 deaneries, 11 dioceses and since 2 October 2011, one area under the supervision of the Preses.
+The church has an episcopal-synodal structure, with 1,284 parishes, 106 deaneries, 11 dioceses and, since 2 October 2011, one area under the supervision of the Preses.
 The dioceses are, according to the rank of the five historic sees and then according to age: